Twenty percent of prospective tenants cannot afford to rent a property without using a guarantor.

-An analysis of 55,000 tenants who applied for a rental property through the Goodlord platform in 2018 found that 20% of prospective tenants could not rent a property without a guarantor.
+Goodlord analysed 55,000 tenants who applied for a rental property through its platform in 2018, and found that a fifth of those tenants required a guarantor in order to proceed with their application.

 In the majority of cases, requiring a guarantor is due to the prospective tenant failing an affordability test.
-Although there is no industry standard for affordability, Goodlord defines this as prospective tenant’s yearly rent share being below 40% of their yearly earnings.
+Although there is no industry standard for affordability, Goodlord defines affordability as a prospective tenant’s yearly rent share being below 40% of their yearly earnings.

 Renters aged between 20 and 30 are twice as likely to require a guarantor than someone over 30.

 The overall proportion of renters requiring guarantors has remained steady compared to 2017.